RSPB Wallasea Island – The Wild Coast Project

 London Southend Airport lies close to the market town of Rochford.

 Can I walk my dog on Wallasea Island?

 Dog are not permitted on the island as it is a reserve for important bird species and other wildlife.
-Dogs on leads however are permitted on the sea wall as it is a public right of way.

 How can I keep up to date with the latest news?